jmcmorris/CreaDocs/src/game_events.rst

 .. py:function:: merchant_wares(wares, daily)

-   Called when the merchant wares have been populated.
+   Called when the merchant wares have been setup.
+These lists may be modified but cannot exceed core.tuning.NpcTuning.MERCHANT.MAX_WARES and core.tuning.NpcTuning.MERCHANT.MAX_DAILY.

    :param wares: The default wares the merchant NPC has for sale.
    :type wares: list of :class:`InventoryItem`